-Within the United States, if you have any questions regarding a claim, please call HealthSmart at 844-206-0372, Monday through Friday, 8:00 a.m. to 5:00 p.m., Eastern Time.
-Outside the U.S., call 330-576-9000.
+If you have any questions regarding a claim, please call Wellfleet at 833-433-5338, Monday through Friday, 8:00 a.m. to 5:00 p.m., Eastern Time.

 Claims for services are to be submitted to the Plan for payment within ninety (90) days after services are received and payment is requested.
 In-network providers must submit a claim for payment within twelve (12) months of the date of service.